Religion in the Mongol Empire: Islam

-During the Ming conquest of Yunnan, Muslim Generals Mu Ying and Lan Yu, led Muslim troops loyal to the Ming dynasty against Mongol and Muslim troops loyal to the Yuan dynasty.
+During the Ming conquest of Yunnan, Generals Mu Ying and Lan Yu, led Muslim troops loyal to the Ming dynasty against Mongol and Muslim troops loyal to the Yuan dynasty.

 Religion under Genghis Khan

 As Genghis Khan united the Mongol tribes and waged war on most of Asia he became known as one of the most ruthless and brutal warlords of all time.
 However, one hallmark during his military conquest was his tolerance of all religions.
 He embraced diversity and decreed religious freedom for everyone.
 Genghis Khan’s tolerance proved to be beneficial for him.
 Genghis continued to use religious persecution to his benefit.
 He would use suppressed people as spies in cities such as Baghdad and then take the land, assimilating all those willing.
 In Amy Chua's book Day of Empire, she claims that "... the Mongols were more religiously open than any other power in the world."

 Genghis Khan's Inner Circle

 After a failed assassination attempt on Genghis Khan, 100 of his men fled and nearly starved to death.
 While on the run these men swore allegiance to one another and remarkably these men included Buddhists, Christians, Muslims, and animists who worshiped the Eternal Blue Sky and the God Mountain of Burkhan Khaldun.